Skip to main content

 4. Non-Clinical Care Contribution (NCCC)

-A new means-tested Non-Clinical Care Contribution will be introduced to cover non-clinical care costs such as bathing, mobility assistance and provision of lifestyle activities.
-The Means Tested Care Fee (MTCF) will be abolished but replaced by another means testing system of only slightly less complexity, resulting in "residents with sufficient means" contributing 7.8% of their assets over $502,981 or 50% of their income over $131,279 (or a combination of both) up to a daily limit of $101.16 (or $36,923.40 per annum).
+A Non-Clinical Care Contribution has been introduced to cover non-clinical care costs such as bathing, mobility assistance and provision of lifestyle activities.
+The Means Tested Care Fee (MTCF) will be abolished for new residents but replaced by another means testing system of only slightly less complexity, resulting in "residents with sufficient means" contributing 7.8% of their assets over $502,981 or 50% of their income over $131,279 (or a combination of both) up to a daily limit of $105.30 (or $38,434.50 per annum).

 C. Home Care Fees - Major Changes

-The new "Support at Home" program will start from 1 July 2025 and the major changes are as follows:
+The new "Support at Home" program incorporates the following major changes:

 1. Services will be divided into three categories, which parallel the approach in residential care - Clinical care, Independence support and Everyday living costs.